Curb Appeal When Selling Your Home:

 So what to focus on?
 Here are our Top 10 curb appeal “Must Do’s” when preparing to list your home.

-- Powerwash: Your power washing should include all brick, siding, walkways, and decks/porches.
+- Powerwash: Get rid of all the green mold and brown dirt.
+Your power washing should include all brick, siding, walkways, and decks/porches.
 Nothing turns a buyer off more than seeing this:

 - Landscape: Get to work and mow, rake, weed, mulch, and trim!
 Pay extra attention to overgrown trees, bushes, and bare patches.
 Be sure to plant some colorful blooms to create that visual impact.

 - Edge: Sidewalks, driveways, and walkways should all be neatly trimmed.

 - Update: Make sure your exterior fixtures and finishes are modern, of good quality (no peel and stick house numbers!), and pleasing to the eye.

 - Declutter: Decluttering is just as important outside as it is inside.
 Remove items from porches and the lawn, including bikes, lawnmowers, lawn flags, sprinklers, kids’ toys, etc.